amitsaha/amitsaha.github.io/content/manual-letsencrypt-dns-challenge.md

 - Target web server: IIS
 - Target operating system: Windows
 - Local operating environment/system: Linux (including Windows Subsystem for Linux).
-- Software used: `certbot` and `openssl`

-## Why certbot?
+## Why I chose certbot?

-I decided to use [certbot](https://certbot.eff.org/) since it allowed me do create the DNX TXT entries manually.
+I decided to use [certbot](https://certbot.eff.org/) since it allowed me do create the DNS TXT entries manually.
+This was the first time I was doing this and I just wanted to get an idea of what's involved.
+To me it seemed like a two step approach:

+- Place a request to Let's Encrypt for a SSL certification for a domain
+- Validate via DNS challenge that I own the domain

+I wanted to do the second step manually.

 Two other projects I looked at were [lego](https://github.com/xenolf/lego) and [win-acme](https://github.com/PKISharp/win-acme).
-While writing this post, I found out that `lego` has inbuilt support for `godadday` (:facepalm:), so I could have used it to create the DNS TXT record automatically.
-Anyway, `win-acme` needed hooks to be provided for the DNS challenge, which seemed like another thing to do at the moment.
+While writing this post, I found out that `lego` has inbuilt support for `godadday` DNS, so I could have used it to create the DNS TXT record automatically.
+However, it didn't seem to have the "manual" mode I was after. `win-acme` needed hooks to be provided for the DNS challenge, which seemed like another thing to do at the moment - meaning, writing the hooks.

 ## Generating the certificate